Are you suffering from social anxiety or from a nervous breakdown?

-You’ve tried all of the above self-help strategies - consistently - and your dread of being among other people hasn't eased?
+You’ve tried all of the above self-help strategies – consistently – and you’re still avoiding social situations like the plague?
 It may be time to get some professional help.
-There's absolutely NO shame needing a bit of extra help!
+There’s absolutely NO shame needing a bit of extra help!

 Here’s what’s on offer to help you cure your fears (yes, the condition can potentially be cured!)…